smhabibjr/cheat-sheet/GitAndGithub.md

 ```sh
 git push origin --all
 ```

+## git conflicts.
+Merge Request:

+In a GitLab merge request or pull, "Use yours" and "Use theirs" appear when resolving merge conflicts.
+Their meanings are as follows:

+"Use yours" → Keeps your changes (the changes from your branch).
+"Use theirs" → Uses the changes from the target branch (the branch you are merging into).
+For example, if you're merging feature-branch into main and there's a conflict:

+#### Merge Request: from feature-branch to main-branch

+Clicking "Use yours" keeps the conflicting lines from feature-branch.

+#### Pull from main-branch to feature-branch

+Clicking "Use theirs" keeps the conflicting lines from main.

 ## Creating .ssh key and add into gihub account.
 ### Genrating a new ssh key.